Information for incoming LHS Students and Families

 Principal Chapman’s listserve: Announcements of student academic, athletic or other school-related successes may be sent to the principal’s list serve: email@example.com

-PTA listserve: Please join our PTA listserv to stay informed of events and volunteer opportunities.
+PTSO listserve: Please join our PTSO listserv to stay informed of events and volunteer opportunities.

 How does my student get to Lincoln?